locphan87/react-native-architecture/README.md

 Why not `redux-form`?

 1. According to Dan Abramov, [form state is inherently ephemeral and local, so tracking it in Redux (or any kind of Flux library) is unnecessary](https://github.com/reactjs/redux/issues/1287#issuecomment-175351978)
 2. `redux-form` calls your entire top‑level Redux reducer multiple times ON EVERY SINGLE KEYSTROKE.
-This is fine for small apps, but as your Redux app grows, input latency will continue to increase if you use Redux‑Form.
+This is fine for small apps, but as your Redux app grows, input latency will continue to increase if you use `redux-form`
-3. `redux-form` is 22.5 kB minified gzipped (Formik is 12.7 kB
+3. `redux-form` is 22.5 kB minified gzipped (Formik is 12.7 kB)

 ## Recipes

-### Render multiple snapshots on a React component
+### Render multiple snapshots for a React component

 ```js
 import { testSnapshots } from '../../utils/test.util'